 Insider Experiences in Cuba

-We are intrigued by Cuba’s hopeful determination, which we can only fully understand through personal interactions with the local people.
+Intrigued by Cuba’s hopeful determination, we seek to understand the country through personal interactions with its residents.
 GeoEx travelers get the chance to do just that, whether on a small-group trip or custom journey.
-Through the hearts and minds of Cubans, we take in the handsome paradox between old and new, between socialism and capitalism, past and future.
-We’re thrilled to be here to witness Cuba’s transformation and enchanted by its warmhearted, resilient people who are eager to share their stories and opinions with us.
+Through the hearts and minds of Cubans, we take in the beguiling paradox between old and new, socialism and capitalism, yesterday and tomorrow.
+We’re thrilled to witness Cuba’s transformation and to meet its warmhearted, resilient people.

 Cubans Open Their Homes (& Kitchens)

-Delve into daily discussions to gain insight into the past, present, and future of this country.
-We dialogue with musicians, historians, artists, and diplomats—including Carlos Alzugaray, Cuba’s former Ambassador to the European Union.
+We gain insight into the country's past, present, and future by speaking with musicians, historians, artists, and diplomats—including Carlos Alzugaray, Cuba’s former Ambassador to the European Union.

 - Walk Havana With a Cuban Architect: As architect Maria Elena Martin takes us through Havana Vieja (Old Havana), we see remnants of the city’s opulent past and learn how certain buildings are used today.
 She introduces us to individuals and families who relate stories of the neighborhood and its evolution.